Home

 Season and Care of Dendrobium and Marigold

 Season and care of Dendrobium and Marigold is important to know.
 While considering everything about Dendrobium and Marigold Care, growing season is an essential factor.
 Dendrobium season is Spring, Summer, Fall and Winter and Marigold season is Spring, Summer, Fall and Winter.
-The type of soil for Dendrobium is Not Available and for Marigold is Loamy, Sandy, Well drained while the PH of soil for Dendrobium is Acidic, Neutral and for Marigold is Neutral, Slightly Alkaline.
+The type of soil for Dendrobium is and for Marigold is Loamy, Sandy, Well drained while the PH of soil for Dendrobium is Acidic, Neutral and for Marigold is Neutral, Slightly Alkaline.

 Dendrobium and Marigold Physical Information